Skip to main content

 Help me create a vertical pod autoscaler manifest for the contoso-air deployment in the dev namespace and set min and max cpu and memory to something typical for a nodejs app.
 Please apply the values for both requests and limits.

-When the VPA manifest is generated, click the Accept all button to accept the changes, then click Add to create the VPA resource.
+When the VPA manifest is generated, select the Accept button to accept the changes and create the VPA resource.

 VPA manifest